David-LeK/vietnamese-historical-events/timelines_en.md

 *   **1150:** The Do Anh Vu rebellion occurred in the royal court.
 *   **Aug.
 14, 1175:** Ly Anh Tong passed away, Ly Long Can ascended the throne (Ly Cao Tong) at the age of 2.
 *   **1181:** A great famine occurred, causing nearly half the population to die.
 *   **13th century:** Italian explorer Marco Polo visited and described Con Dao Island in his memoirs.
+In the same century, Islam was also introduced, primarily through the Cham community.
 *   **1203:** King Ly Cao Tong ordered the construction of many lavish palaces, causing further misery to the people, and banditry arose.
 *   **Jan.
 1209:** The Quach Boc rebellion broke out in the capital Thang Long, forcing King Ly Cao Tong to flee.
 Crown Prince Sam fled to Hai Ap (Thai Binh), was sheltered by the Tran clan, and married Tran Thi Dung.
 *   **1210:** Ly Cao Tong passed away, Ly Hao Sam ascended the throne (Ly Hue Tong).
 The power of the Tran clan grew stronger.